Nicolae-Peptea/Reactivity/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run the project with Kestrel Server.
+Run the web api by using Kestrel Server.

 <p align="right">(<a href="#top">back to top</a>)</p>